-OT 's work with other professionals from different areas such as physical and speech therapy, audiology, nursing, social work, clinical psychology and medicine.
-OT works with the clients using the occupational therapy process through a sequence of actions which includes evaluation components, intervention and the outcomes/results.
-Treatments are always tailored to the individual and a large proportion of the occupational therapist's work will take place in a person own home/work environment.
+OT 's work with other professionals from different areas such as physical and speech therapy, audiology, nursing, social work, clinical psychology, and medicine.
+OT works with the clients using the occupational therapy process through a sequence of actions which includes evaluation components, intervention, and the outcomes/results.
+Treatments are always tailored to the individual and a large proportion of the occupational therapist's work will take place in a person's own home/work environment.
 Making simple adjustments such as repositioning furniture equipment, or changing its height can make a significant difference to someone's independence.
-As a person level of functioning improves the occupational therapist, will focus on other aspects of life-meal preparation, leisure and social interests or employment opportunities.
-Since recovery rates vary, the occupational therapist will design a personalized treatment plan, based on the individual person's; lifestyle and ability.
+As a person's level of functioning improves the occupational therapist, will focus on other aspects of life-meal preparation, leisure, and social interests or employment opportunities.
+Since recovery rates vary, the occupational therapist will design a personalized treatment plan, based on the person's; lifestyle and ability.

 How Occupational Therapy can help or benefit

 What to study to become OTTo become OTs one should study Bachelor of Occupational Therapy course of three years duration.
-The students who wish to pursue the course must have completed 10+2 or equivalent from a recognized university with 50% in aggregate in science stream.
-The subjects of study in Occupational therapy course includes Medical terminology, Human development, Anatomy, Physiology, General psychology, General sociology or Anthropology, Abnormal psychology, Statistics, Physics and Kinesiology.
+The students who wish to pursue the course must have completed 10+2 or equivalent from a recognized university with 50% in aggregate in the science stream.
+The subjects of study in Occupational therapy courses include Medical Terminology, Human development, Anatomy, Physiology, General Psychology, General sociology or Anthropology, Abnormal psychology, Statistics, Physics, and Kinesiology.